eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 15: correlated confirmation

+The [V15 design](README-v15.md) freezes the profiled correlated estimator after the passing V14 replay and evaluates it on 540 datasets from an untouched, independent seed stream.
+It is release-gating for fixed-lambda correlated fitting, not for automatic lambda selection.
+Increment recovery is retained as a diagnostic rather than a gate because smoothing intentionally shrinks the increments being measured.

 ## Version 14: targeted correlated optimizer replay

 The [V14 design](README-v14.md) replays all 14 numerical failures from the V13